Emotional prosody: Perception of vocal emotion

-The brain in vocal emotions
+Vocal emotions and the brain

 Language can be split into two components: the verbal and vocal channels.
 The verbal channel is the semantic content made by the speaker's chosen words.
 In the verbal channel, the semantic content of the speakers words determines the meaning of the sentence.
-The way a sentence is spoken however, can change its meaning which is the vocal channel.
+The way a sentence is spoken, however, can change its meaning which is the vocal channel.
 This channel of language conveys emotions felt by the speaker and gives us as listeners a better idea of the intended meaning.
 Nuances in this channel are expressed through intonation, intensity, a rhythm which combined for prosody.
 Usually these channels convey the same emotion, but sometimes they differ.
 Sarcasm and irony are two forms of humor based on this incongruent style.

 Neurological processes integrating verbal and vocal (prosodic) components are relatively unclear.
 However, it is assumed that verbal content and vocal are processed in different hemispheres of the brain.
 Verbal content composed of syntactic and semantic information is processed in the left hemisphere.
 Syntactic information is processed primarily in the frontal regions and a small part of the temporal lobe of the brain while semantic information is processed primarily in the temporal regions with a smaller part of the frontal lobes incorporated.
 In contrast, prosody is processed primarily in the same pathway as verbal content, but in the right hemisphere.
 Neuroimaging studies using functional magnetic resonance imaging (fMRI) machines provide further support for this hemisphere lateralization and temporo-frontal activation.
 Some studies however show evidence that prosody perception is not exclusively lateralized to the right hemisphere and may be more bilateral.
 There is some evidence that the basal ganglia may also play an important role in the perception of prosody.